Update you browser

 More about Maria

 My artistic concerns are influenced by the complexities of the relational – between people, and between people and place.
-Through writing, printmaking, artist’s books, audio visual works and sometimes glassmaking I am trying to substantiate what might be going on in collective situations, paying specific attention to what is hidden, obscured or unspoken.
+I try to substantiate what might be going on in collective situations, paying specific attention to what is hidden, obscured or unspoken.

 MA, Royal College of Art